 Multiple Insertion of Data Using a Single INSERT Command:

 INSERT INTO Student VALUES (2,’Kakashi’,’2020202020’), (03,‘Naruto’,’3030303030’), (4,‘sam,’4040404040’), (5,‘Goku’,’5050505050’), (6,‘Gohan’,’6060606060’), (7,‘sam,’1010101010’);

 INSERT INTO Student SELECT * FROM Student_backup_Table WHERE roll_no < 30;

-SELECT command is used to retrieve the attributes (columns with their values), of the Table.
+The SELECT command is used to retrieve the attributes (columns with their values) of the table.

 SELECT roll_no, name From Student;

-From tell, from which table select will retrieve the attributes and values, there could be more than one table associated with FROM statement.
+From tells from which table the select command will retrieve the attributes and values.
+There could be more than one table associated with the FROM statement.